Find answers to common questions about TextExhibit.

 What is TextExhibit?

-TextExhibit is a desktop application that converts text message backups from Android and iPhone devices into professionally formatted, court-ready PDF documents.
-It’s designed for attorneys, paralegals, and legal professionals who need to present text message evidence.
+TextExhibit is a desktop and Android application that converts text messages from Android and iPhone devices into professionally formatted, court-ready PDF documents.
+It’s used by attorneys, paralegals, and anyone who needs to convert text message evidence into professional PDF documents.

 What platforms does TextExhibit support?